ganqqwerty/123-Essential-JavaScript-Interview-Questions/README.md

 [http://stackoverflow.com/questions/20822022/javascript-variable-definition-declaration](http://stackoverflow.com/questions/20822022/javascript-variable-definition-declaration)

-## 2. What will be the output of the following code?
+## Question 2.
+What will be the output of the following code?

 ```javascript
 var y = 1;